akonkol/tool_trace/README.md

 ![Phone Stand](https://github.com/akonkol/tool_trace/blob/main/images/docs/phone-stand.jpg?raw=true)

 ## Calibration
-The distance between the camera and tool may very from person to person.
-To adjust for this variance there is a simple calibration process.
+The distance between the camera and tool may vary from person to person.
+To adjust for this variance there is a simple calibration process:

 1) Take a picture of a 10mm x 10mm square
 2) Run the calibrate command and follow the prompts